 Changing the Backup Exec server hardware and/or Operating System requires a migration of Backup Exec that includes backing up and (if possible) documenting the existing Backup Exec Configuration, installing Backup Exec on the changed server and then recovering the Backup Exec configuration, database and catalogues.
 It is recommended to install the same version of Backup Exec on the new hardware/OS as the old Backup Exec server, migrating the Backup exec configuration and then upgrade to the most current release of Backup Exec.
 This scenario also applies to the Backup Exec appliances which reach End of Support Life on November 7, 2019.
-For more information about migrating Backup Exec to new hardware, see Article 100043526.
+For more information about migrating Backup Exec to new hardware, please refer: How to use the Backup Exec Appliance "Exchange" program.
 This article provides information about the Backup Exec appliances and links to several articles about migrating an existing Backup Exec installation to new hardware/OS.

 When upgrading Backup Exec, also seriously consider replacing outdated storage devices and media:

 - The reliability, capacity and performance of storage devices used for backup and restore operations is critical to the protection and recovery of IT systems.
 Older (obsolete) storage devices (especially older devices with mechanical operations such as tape libraries and drives) are more prone to failure due to their age.

 - Storage devices and media (such as tapes) have both mechanical elements and magnetic/electrical mechanisms that have recommended lifetimes.
 Storage devices and media should be periodically refreshed, particularly if this refresh includes a technology change that also has performance and capacity benefits.
 For information on the recommended lifetimes of tape media (and possibly devices) please review the information provided by the manufactures.